Leo Cahill

-Leo Cahill (July 30, 1928 – February 15, 2018) was an American head coach and general manager in the Canadian Football League, much of it spent with the Toronto Argonauts.
+Leo Cahill (July 30, 1928 – February 15, 2018) was an American head coach and general manager in the Canadian Football League (CFL), much of it spent with the Toronto Argonauts.

 Early life

 Cahill was born on July 30, 1928, in Utica, Illinois, and later attended the University of Illinois on a football scholarship.
-He appeared as a player in the 1947 Rose Bowl.
+He appeared as a freshman in the 1947 Rose Bowl, but missed the following season due to injury.
+When he returned in 1948, he was moved from center to guard.
+He was on the northern roster for the 1950 Blue–Gray Football Classic.

+Military service

-After leaving college, Cahill served in the United States Army during the Korean War.
+Cahill served in the United States Army during the Korean War.
+He enlisted in February 1951 and served as a combat medic in Korea.
+In 1952, he was assigned to the 1st Cavalry Division and coached a division football team in Japan.